Updated on 24 November 2021

 Another huge historic story bequeathed to us is that of the ‘Norse men’, the Dukes of Normandy and the incredible legacy they left our region.
 Normandy is lucky to be home to a great many historic Norman buildings dating back to this period that survive to this day.

 We are particularly proud here in Normandy of our artisanal traditions, and the way we celebrate our farmers, our gastronomy and our know-how.
 Norman excellence and our art de vivre (Norman way of life) is known around the world, as is our way of having fun together.
 Our traditions tap into real values, rooted in the soil, harvested from the sea.

-Here at Normandy Tourism, we all – Danielle, Séverine, Clélia, Eva, Alison, Clément, Alexandre, François, Christine, Nathalie, Marie-Gabrielle, Michael, Sylvie, Sabine, Émilie, Ben, Valérie, Édouard, Nadia, Fran, Sawina, Laurent, Laëtitia, Romane, Alice, Estelle, Liliana, Dominique, Christine, Nathalie, Fabienne, Grégory, Éloïse, Christelle, Sylvie and Philippe – share these values, and our deepest desire is to show this commitment to the rest of France and indeed the whole world, by providing visitors with one-in-a-lifetime experiences and unforgettable memories.
+Everyone at Normandy Tourism – Danielle, Séverine, Eva, Alison, Marie-Anaïs, Thomas, Alexandre, François, Nathalie, Marie-Gabrielle, Michael, Sylvie, Sabine, Emilie, Ben, Valérie, Edouard, Sawina, Laurent, Laëtitia, Romane, Alice, Liliana, Dominique, Christine, Nathalie, Fabienne, Grégory, Eloïse, Christelle, Sylvie and Philippe – shares these values, alongside a desire to show to France and the whole world, our commitment to providing once-in-a-lifetime experiences and unforgettable memories.